 - Sunday club races

 - Encouragement from members who have been through the same

 We believe so strongly in our product, that we have a ‘try before you buy’ program which involves 3 on water group sessions with one of our coaches where you can be provided with a boat, paddle and life jacket and given instruction on how to get you going.

 After the 3 sessions, you will hopefully decide to join and become a part of our fantastic community.
-At that stage you will be required to sign up with Paddle New South Wales, the governing body (for insurance purposes) and register for MWKC.
+At that stage you will be required to sign up with Paddle NSW/Paddle Australia, the governing body (for insurance purposes) and register for MWKC.

 You will be provided with a key and will be allowed to use a club boat (under supervision) for a period of 3 months before you are required to purchase your own.